-Markowski, Mark C M.D., Ph.D.; Hubbard, Gretchen Ph.D.; Bieberich, Charles Ph.D.; De Marzo, Angelo M. M.D., Ph.
+Markowski, Mark C M.D., Ph.D.1; Hubbard, Gretchen Ph.D.2; Bieberich, Charles Ph.D.3; De Marzo, Angelo M. M.D., Ph.^{1,2,4}

-Departments of Oncology, Pathology and Urology, Johns Hopkins University School of Medicine; Baltimore, MD
+Departments of Oncology1, Pathology2 and Urology4, Johns Hopkins University School of Medicine; Baltimore, MD

-Department of Biological Sciences, University of Maryland Baltimore County, Baltimore, MD
+Department of Biological Sciences3, University of Maryland Baltimore County, Baltimore, MD

 Background: The development of non-androgen receptor (AR) based therapies for metastatic castration resistant prostate cancer (mCRPC) is an unmet clinical need.
 Recently, chromatin modifying enzymes have emerged as important oncology drug targets and those targeting the so-called "reader" proteins that contain bromodomains (referred to as BET [bromodomain and Extra-Terminal proteins]) are particularly intriguing.
 Bromodomains are a conserved protein module that recognize and bind to acetylated lysines.
 Two main mechanisms have been put forth regarding how BET inhibitors (BETi) suppress tumor cells.
 First, these inhibitors can result in down regulation of MYC in cells that overexpress MYC, and second, they have been shown to inhibit activity of the androgen receptor.
-At Johns Hopkins, we observed a patient with heavily pretreated mCRPC achieve a complete metabolic response, in the absence of a PSA response, following BETi administration suggesting a non-AR based mechanism of action.
+We have observed a growth inhibition effect of BETi in AR-negative models of prostate cancer including a novel murine model characterized by constitutive MYC expression.